-Error boundaries are React components that catch JavaScript errors in their child component tree, log them, and display a fallback UI instead of crashing the entire app.
-They work like a try-catch block for React components.
+Error boundaries are React components that catch JavaScript errors in their child component tree and show a fallback UI instead of letting the whole application crash.
+You can think of them as a safety layer around part of your interface.

 import { Component } from 'react'